 As the CBD oil market continues to grow, more and more products are being sold online or in your local health food stores.
 You can find many types of CBD and each one is used in a different way.
 The most common forms of CBD available include the following.
 (Of course, you should always consult your healthcare professional prior to using CBD and read and follow all label directions.)

 - Oils: CBD oils are the most potent and unprocessed form of cannabidiol.
 CBD oil is removed directly from the flowers, stalks and seeds of the hemp plant during the extraction process.
 The most effective CBD oils are full spectrum, which means that they include all compounds found naturally in the plant, including the cannabinoids (with trace amounts of THC), terpenes and essential oils.
 You can find CBD oils in a bottle with a dropper.
-This allows you to ingest the oil by placing it under your tongue, letting it sit for about 15 seconds and then swallowing it.
+This allows you to ingest the oil by using it by mouth.

 - Tinctures: Tinctures are another popular way to use CBD, likely because you can easily gauge exactly how much cannabidiol you are ingesting, like CBD oil.
 A tincture is usually extracted with alcohol or another solvent.
-With a tincture, you use a dropper and place the drops under your tongue.
+With a tincture, you use a dropper and place the drops in the mouth.
 Sometimes, manufacturers will use carrier oils, natural flavors or fatty oils in their tinctures.

 - Concentrates: Like tinctures, CBD concentrates are ingested by placing drops under your tongue.
 But concentrates are typically much stronger doses of CBD.
 The high potency isn’t ideal for beginners who should start with a low dose and see how they respond.